elpatosilva/plugin.video.star.plus/README.md

 - First of all,  Install slyguy repo, and install Disney+ addon (for dependences)
 - Copy this repo to .kodi/addons, on somithing like plugin.video.star.plus
 - Enable the addon on My Addons
-- Go to the addonx,ing your credentials.
+- Go to the addon, login using yours credentials.

 IMPORTANT: Dont trust me, dont trust anybody.
 Check the differences (use diff) with the Disney+ code so you can see this is not a fake addon with the porpouse of to stealing users and passwords

----
 NOTES:
 - Use of diff:
 <code>